Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 Branding, Branding, Branding

-A considerable part of building a successful business is ensuring your brand, product, and content are all well-recognized and trusted by your target audience and others in your industry.
-There are multiple ways to build your brand, especially online.
+A considerable part of building a successful business is ensuring your brand, product, and content are well-recognized and trusted by your target audience and others in your industry.
+There are multiple ways to build your brand, primarily online.
 The good thing about having a well-optimized LinkedIn company page is that you can build your brand from a centralized place while affecting various groups you want to have exposure to your brand.
 The three main groups you want to expose your brand to are: your target audience, competition, and skilled individuals in your industry.

 Since LinkedIn is a social media platform, there is a clear path to reaching your target audience.
 People who are curious about your company will look for you on social media, or they'll find whatever links you're providing on your websites.
 Twitter and Facebook are there to display your personality, but LinkedIn is a great place to show people your achievements and goals.
 Many people who work in service industries have a LinkedIn profile of their own anyway, so potential customers visiting you on your LinkedIn page would not be unusual at all.

-When it comes to your competition, you want to aim to be on their radar; it's a good sign.
+Regarding your competition, you want to aim to be on their radar; it's a good sign.
 Staying followed by other companies in your field demonstrates that you're worth paying attention to.
 It's an excellent and unofficial way to gauge how your company is progressing unofficially.
 Connecting with competition also allows for more than a simple battle over market share.
 It's a small step toward bringing your competition into your network, opening doors toward potential collaborations or partnerships.